Python List clear() Method: Remove All Items from a List

 Example 2: Clearing a List of Strings

-Strings within a list can be completely removed using the Python list clear() method, simplifying list management for text-based data.
+Strings within a list can be completely removed using this method, simplifying list management for text-based data.

 fruits = ["apple", "banana", "cherry"]